I'm 63 With an Aging House That Needs Repairs, but I Might Move to a Retirement Community In a Few Years. Is It Worth Making Those Fixes?

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Moving to a retirement community could help alleviate the burden of home maintenance.
-You may find that other than some light dusting and reorganizing, you’re spending minimal time on cleaning and upkeep, and more time doing the things you’d rather be doing.
+You might find that other than some light dusting and reorganizing, you’re spending minimal time on cleaning and upkeep, and more time doing the things you’d rather be doing.

-Should you invest the money for the sake of your comfort over the next few years?
-Or are you better off putting off those repairs, hoping for the best, and reserving your money for a big move down the line?
+If you’re 63, you may be eying a senior living community a few years down the line.
+But what if you’re living in an aging house that needs repairs now?
+Should you invest the money for the sake of your comfort in the next few years?
+Or are you better off putting off those repairs, hoping for the best and reserving your money for a big move down the line?

 Your comfort and safety need to come first

 “If the repairs will change what makes a home uncomfortable or unsafe to live in on a day-to-day basis … they’re worth doing, even if you’re moving in a few years,” he says.
-“Think of these as investments not in your net worth, but in peace-of-mind.”
+“Think of these as investments not in your net worth, but in peace of mind.”

-Alexei Morgado, Realtor, CEO, and Founder at Lexawise, agrees.
+Alexei Morgado, Realtor, CEO and founder at Lexawise, agrees.

 Distinguish between repairs and upgrades

 Finally, Mizes says, you don’t want to be too stubborn about avoiding repairs, thinking you’ll just make that your buyer’s problem when you sell.
 If there are too many obvious issues with your home, it could make it difficult to attract a buyer.
-And what you save by not making repairs, you might lose in the form of a lower sale price or concession.

 Read More